ut-proj/undertone/README.md

 [![Project Logo][logo]][logo-large]

-*Experimenting with Extempore, OSC, and SuperCollider in LFE/OTP*
+*Making Music with Extempore, OSC, and SuperCollider in LFE/OTP*

 ##### Table of Contents